Used by journalists, researchers, and financial publications for citation.

 High aggregate exposure across multiple accounts can elevate perceived risk, even when payments remain current.

-Removing a name from an account does not remove historical reporting.
-Data reflects participation during the reporting period.
+Removing a name from an account can change future liability, not past reporting history.

 Business Credit & Commercial Profiles